Olympus E-M10 II versus Fujifilm X-T20

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-T20 comes out slightly ahead of the E-M10 II (4 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T20 emerges as the winner of the match-up (5 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the E-M10 II and the X-T20 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.